FarukEfe/FarukEfe/README.md

   - refining and improving the metabolic network model for two algae organisms which are *Chlamydomonas reinhardtii* and *Chlorella sorokiniana* (removing EGCS, Mass-balance, Genome Annotations)
   - running the flux-balance and variability analysis to determine potential autotrophic pathway modifications using NumPy, COBRApy
   - working on a full-stack software for small-scale laboratories to manage deadlines, projects, and inventory.
 Front-end: React + TypeScript + Next.js | Back-end: PostgreSQL (via Supabase)
 - 🌱 I’m currently learning more about computer vision, deep neural networks, and natural language processing.
-Also participating in RoboMaster RMUL 2025 (check us out [here](https://macrobomaster.com/))
+Also participating in RoboMaster RMUL 2025 (check us out: [MacFalcon](https://macrobomaster.com/))
 - 🖥️ Languages 🖥️ ...
 Python | JavaScript | TypeScript | Swift | C/C++ | MATLAB
 - 👯 I’m looking to build an open-source portfolio, so hit me up for any interesting projects.